johandenver/unit-4-game/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* shout out to TA, Instructor and Tutor!